If you’re a woman over 50 at an important crossroads in your life —

 3:30pm Final group circle.
 One of the riches and rarities of a Retreat like this is gaining from the wisdom and hard-earned savvy of other women who have lived full lives, are full of zest, and have a desire to contribute and to forge a joyous next phase.
 Our final circle will gather the collective insights we have gained.
 What did we hear from each other that seems common among us as women?
 What happened that we did not expect?
 What did you learn about yourself?
 What gifts are you now convinced are a native part of you — that you heard reflected back to you over and over these 4 days?
 What does it mean going forward?
 Included in the closing circle is a review of our monthly support calls for one year, beginning one month after this Retreat.

-4:30pm Sue and Barbara will invite our group into one final exercise.
+4:30pm Sue will invite our group into one final exercise.
 You will work on it solo, then share it with the group.
 You will then receive a round of brief feedback from each woman and your Retreat leaders about what we appreciate about you.

 6:30pm Celebratory Dinner out on the Boulder town!!
 We will eat, laugh, enjoy, and raise a glass to each other and our wonderful lives, further composed this week for the next phase of joy, adventure, and satisfaction!